 Many companies do not calculate their carbon footprint, as it takes some effort.
 Especially in terms of time, as you have to take into account ALL the energy sources you consume.

-In other words, you have to transform not only the electricity you consume but also the emissions of your vehicle fleets, if you have them, into tonnes of CO₂.
+In other words, you must transform not only the electricity you consume but also the emissions of your vehicle fleets, if you have them, into tonnes of CO₂.

 The good news is that all this can now be done in an automated way and with mathematical formulas as precise as you need, thanks to the Carbon App that you can find on our platform, DEXMA Energy Intelligence.
 Here is a tutorial guide on how the Carbon App works.